-Trump asks GOP Senators for 'flexibility' on Turkey sanctions
+Trump asks GOP senators for 'flexibility' on Turkey sanctions

 “We’re looking at it,” he said when asked again if he’d ruled out sanctions.
 “The previous administration made some very big mistakes with regard to Turkey, and it was too bad.
 So we’re looking at it.”

-The president’s initial answer on Thursday also differed from what he said on June 28 as he sat down to meet with Erdogan in Japan.
-Asked then whether the U.S. would impose sanctions against Turkey over the missile-defense purchase, Trump said: “We’re looking at it.”
+The president’s initial answer also differed from what he said June 28 as he sat down to meet with Erdogan in Japan.
+Asked then whether the U.S. would impose sanctions against Turkey over the missile defense purchase, Trump said: “We’re looking at it.”